Conceiva/MezzmoKodiPlugin/README.txt

+v2.0.0.0x New Beta release

+-  Fixed Mezzmo Mark Watched featue not working on video files with a comma in the title.
+-  Fixed Mezzmo Mark watched feature not working when a video was not found in the Kodi database.
+-  Added last played time copy from Mezzmo to the Kodi database.

-v2.0.0.0w New Beta test release
+v2.0.0.0w New Beta release

 -  Fixed daily sync scan counter from double counting the last 20 records in Mezzmo.
--  Added new functionality Mezzmo Mark Watched context menu option which will update both the Kodi and Mezzmo databases when clicked.
+-  Added new functionality Mezzmo Mark Watched conext menu option which will update both the Kodi and Mezzmo databases when clicked.

              ***  Important notes ***